Jourdan Lewis: 2024

 On March 14, 2024, the Dallas Cowboys re-signed Lewis to a fully–guaranteed one–year, $2.82 million contract that included an initial signing bonus of $167,500.
 The Cowboys hired Mike Zimmer as their new defensive coordinator following the departure of Dan Quinn, who became the Washington Commanders' head coach.
 Head coach Mike McCarthy named him the primary nickelback to start the season, alongside starting cornerbacks Trevon Diggs and Caelen Carson.

 He was inactive during the Cowboys' 10–34 loss to the Houston Texans in Week 11 due to a neck injury.
 In Week 14, Lewis racked up a season-high seven combined tackles (four solo) during a 20–27 loss against the Cincinnati Bengals.
 On December 22, 2024, Lewis made six combined tackles (three solo), set a season-high with two pass deflections, and intercepted a pass by Baker Mayfield to wide receiver Jalen McMillan as the Cowboys defeated the Tampa Bay Buccaneers 26–24.
 He finished the 2024 NFL season with 71 combined tackles (39 solo), eight pass deflections, one forced fumble, one fumble recovery, an interception, and one sack in 16 games and 13 starts.
 He received an overall grade of 71.7 from Pro Football Focus, which ranked 36th among 222 qualifying cornerbacks in 2024.

 Jacksonville Jaguars

 2025

 On March 12, 2025, the Jacksonville Jaguars signed Lewis to a three–year, $30 million contract that includes $20 million guaranteed upon signing and an initial signing bonus of $10 million.
+He played in 12 games (including seven starts) for Jacksonville, recording 39 tackles, 10 passes defensed, and two interceptions.
+On December 25, it was announced that Lewis would require season-ending surgery to repair a foot injury suffered in Week 16 against the Denver Broncos; he was placed on injured reserve as a result.